Online Soft pastel workshops to encourage beginners and challenge experienced artists

 “I have found the online sessions fun, very engaging, productive and social.
 Demonstrations have provided a good insight on how to attempt and develop a range of subjects and techniques.”

-More information about a Soft Pastel workshop in Dorset
+More information about a face to face Soft Pastel workshop in Dorset

 We work with pastels, acrylic and mixed media in our friendly and small art groups in Poole and Dorset.
-My Art Sessions are suitable for beginners and experienced artists.
-My 10 week Courses will cover basic techniques and extend your mixed media skills and approaches.
-We use mainly soft pastel pastel but occasionally its effective to combine it with acrylic painting.
-I encourage you to collect you own images that inspire you which I can help you create.
+My art sessions are suitable for beginners and experienced artists.
+My 10 week courses will cover basic techniques and extend your mixed media skills and approaches.
+We use mainly soft pastel but occasionally it’s effective to combine soft pastel with acrylic painting.
+I encourage you to collect your own images that inspire you, which I can help you turn into your own creation.
 You can bring in a selection of items to work from if you prefer to work from a still life.
 A selection of pastels can be provided for beginners and experimentation.

 ‘I have been attending Nina’s classes for nearly 5 years now and everyone I have met during that time has been friendly and have all, not only enjoyed the days, but learnt to produce amazing art work in a short time.’

 ‘Nina’s style of teaching seems to suit everybody, from beginners to more advanced and we are all encouraged to develop our own style and work on our own projects.
 It’s my favourite day of the week!’

 ‘My husband bought me a ten week pastel course as a Christmas present five years ago and I haven’t missed a course since.
 It has been fantastic to learn a new skill among a group of such welcoming and supportive people many of whom have become good friends.
 Nina is a teacher who encourages us to develop our own style and guides us with a light touch enabling us to produce some amazing works of art.’

 Booking is in advance and cannot be refunded unless you can find someone to replace you.